f4exb/sdrangel/Readme.md

 Linux only.

-The [SDRdaemon source input plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesource/sdrdaemonsource) is the client side of the SDRdaemon receiver server `sdrdaemonrx`.
-See the [SDRdaemon](https://github.com/f4exb/sdrdaemon) project in this Github repository.
-You must specify the local address and UDP port to which the remote server connects and samples will flow into the SDRangel application (default is `127.0.0.1`port `9090`).
+The [SDRdaemon source input plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesource/sdrdaemonsource) is the client side of an instance of SDRangel running the Daemon Sink channel plugin.
+On the "Data" line you must specify the local address and UDP port to which the remote server connects and samples will flow into the SDRangel application (default is `127.0.0.1`port `9090`).
 It uses the meta data to retrieve the sample flow characteristics such as sample rate and receiving center frequency.
-It also opens a TCP link to another port to send service messages such as setting parameters specific to the hardware device connected to the server (default port is `9091`).
-The `libnanomsg` library is used to support this messaging.
+The remote is entirely controlled by the REST API.
+On the "API" line you can specify the address and port at which the remote REST API listens.
+However it is used just to display basic information about the remote.

 The data blocks transmitted via UDP are protected against loss with a Cauchy MDS block erasure codec.
 This makes the transmission more robust in particular with WiFi links.

 There is an automated skew rate compensation in place.
 During rate readjustment streaming can be suspended or signal glitches can occur for about one second.

-This plugin will be built only if the libnanomsg and the [CM256cc library](https://github.com/f4exb/cm256cc) are installed in your system. libnanomsg is available as a dev package in most distributions For CM256cc if you install it in a non standard directory you will then have to specify the include and library paths on the cmake command line.
+This plugin will be built only if the [CM256cc library](https://github.com/f4exb/cm256cc) is installed in your system.
+For CM256cc if you install it in a non standard directory you will then have to specify the include and library paths on the cmake command line.
 Say if you install cm256cc in `/opt/install/cm256cc` you will have to add `-DCM256CC_INCLUDE_DIR=/opt/install/cm256cc/include/cm256cc -DCM256CC_LIBRARIES=/opt/install/cm256cc/lib/libcm256cc.so` to the cmake commands.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
 It is always available in the list of devices as `SDRdaemonSource[0]` even if no physical device is connected.

 <h2>SDRdaemon transmitter output</h2>

 Linux only.

-The [SDRdaemon sink output plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesink/sdrdaemonsink) is the client side of the SDRdaemon transmitter server `sdrdaemontx`.
-See the [SDRdaemon](https://github.com/f4exb/sdrdaemon) project in this Github repository.
-You must specify the distant address and UDP port to which the plugin connects and samples from the SDRangel application will flow into the transmitter server (default is `127.0.0.1`port `9092`).
-It also opens a TCP link to another port to exchange service messages such as setting the center frequency or getting status information from the server (default port is `9093`).
-The `libnanomsg` library is used to support this messaging.
+The [SDRdaemon sink output plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesink/sdrdaemonsink) is the client side of and instance of SDRangel running the Daemon Source channel plugin.
+On the "Data" line you must specify the distant address and UDP port to which the plugin connects and samples from the SDRangel application will flow into the transmitter server (default is `127.0.0.1`port `9090`).
+The remote is entirely controlled by the REST API.
+On the "API" line you can specify the address and port at which the remote REST API listens.
+The API is pinged regularly to retrieve the status of the data blocks queue and allow rate control to stabilize the queue length.
+Therefore it is important to connect to the API properly (The status line must return "API OK" and the API label should be lit in green).

 The data blocks sent via UDP are protected against loss with a Cauchy MDS block erasure codec.
 This makes the transmission more robust in particular with WiFi links.

-There is an automated skew rate compensation in place so that the generator throttling is adjusted to match the actual sample rate of the distant device.
-This is based on the number of buffer blocks sent back from the distant server using the TCP link.

-This plugin will be built only if the libnanomsg and the [CM256cc library](https://github.com/f4exb/cm256cc) are installed in your system. libnanomsg is available as a dev package in most distributions For CM256cc if you install it in a non standard directory you will then have to specify the include and library paths on the cmake command line.
+This plugin will be built only if the [CM256cc library](https://github.com/f4exb/cm256cc) IS installed in your system.
+For CM256cc if you install it in a non standard directory you will then have to specify the include and library paths on the cmake command line.
 Say if you install cm256cc in `/opt/install/cm256cc` you will have to add `-DCM256CC_INCLUDE_DIR=/opt/install/cm256cc/include/cm256cc -DCM256CC_LIBRARIES=/opt/install/cm256cc/lib/libcm256cc.so` to the cmake commands.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
 It is always available in the list of devices as `SDRdaemonSink[0]` even if no physical device is connected.